Contrastive independent component analysis: Practicalities and interpretation of cICA

+We discuss how the results may be affected by an incorrect choice of $r$ and $\ell$ and justify our way of ordering the foreground patterns $\fb_1, \ldots, \fb_\ell$ in~\eqref{eqn:kb}.
 Let the true ranks be $r$ and $\ell$ and assume that we have used $r'$ and $\ell'$ in the input to Algorithm~\ref{alg:generic a b}. \begin{itemize} \item If $\ell'>\ell$, then $\ell' - \ell$ foreground patterns are noise. \item If $\ell'<\ell$, then $\ell - \ell'$ foreground patterns are not recovered. \item If $r'<r$, then background patterns are mixed with foreground patterns, as follows.
 Assuming without loss of generality that we have recovered $\fa_1, \ldots, \fa_{r'}$, the third step of Algorithm~\ref{alg:generic a b} decomposes the tensor $\sum_{i=r' + 1}^{r} \lambda_{i}'\fa_{i}^{\otimes 4} +\sum_{j=1}^{\ell} \nu_j\fb_j^{\otimes 4}$ via HTD, as in Algorithm~\ref{alg:hierarchical}.
 If the orthogonality hypotheses of Proposition~\ref{prop:orthogonal_case} hold, then the recovered foreground patterns are recovered together with some background patterns that are incorrectly interpreted as foreground patterns.
 If the approximate orthogonality hypotheses of Theorem~\ref{thm:nearly_orthogonal} hold, then the foreground patterns are recovered approximately, together with background patterns that are classed as foreground patterns.
 Without an orthogonality condition, the recovered foreground patterns $\fb_1,\ldots,\fb_\ell$ will be polluted but still roughly collinear to the true foreground patterns for small $r-r'$ or when the dimension of the dataset is large, resulting in almost orthogonality between random vectors. \item If $r'>r$, then foreground patterns are mixed with background noise, as follows.
 Some background patterns from Algorithm~\ref{alg:generic a b} will be noise, say $\fa_{r+1}',\ldots,\fa_{r'}'$.
 Step 2 of Algorithm~\ref{alg:generic a b} computes the coefficients of the tensors $(\fa_{r+1}')^{\otimes 4},\ldots,(\fa_{r'}')^{\otimes 4}$ in $\kappa_4(\bx)$, though they are not true rank one components of $\kappa_4(\bx)$.
 In Step 3, the tensor to be decomposed has the form $\sum_{i=1}^{r'-r} \mu_i(\fa_{r+i}') ^{\otimes 4} +\sum_{i=1}^{\ell} \nu_i\fb_i^{\otimes 4}$ for some $\mu_1,\ldots,\mu_{r'-r}\in \RR$.
 As in the case $r' < r$, the foreground patterns can still be exactly or approximately recovered, under the hypotheses of Proposition~\ref{prop:orthogonal_case} and Theorem~\ref{thm:nearly_orthogonal} respectively, albeit with some background noise recovered as foreground patterns. \end{itemize}